 - Demonstration of compliance with this ISO Standard

 ISO 45001 does not provide specific criteria for OH&S performance.
 It does allow for the integration of other similar aspects of health and safety such as wellness, non-occupational health, and wellbeing.
-The scope does not include ideas of product safety, public safety, environmental protections, and quality.
+The scope does not include ideas of product safety, public safety, environmental protection, and quality.
 ISO 45001 can be used in part or in total to improve OH&S management systems; however, claims of conformity with ISO 45001 are only acceptable if the standard has been completely adopted without any exclusions.

 Clause 3: Terms and Definitions

-ISO 45001 contains a large “Terms and Definitions” glossary spanning seven pages which offers key descriptions and terminologies that organizations should consider adopting into their safety lexicon, especially those that are considering or are in ISO 45001 compliance process.
-Standardization of this language will allow for common understanding of actions, concepts, and outcomes throughout all business units, locations, facilities, and departments of the organization.
+ISO 45001 contains a large “Terms and Definitions” glossary spanning seven pages which offer key descriptions and terminologies that organizations should consider adopting into their safety lexicon, especially those that are considering or are in ISO 45001 compliance process.
+Standardization of this language will allow for a common understanding of actions, concepts, and outcomes throughout all business units, locations, facilities, and departments of the organization.

 Clause 4: Context of the Organization